 Those who left homes amid Pakistani shelling should try to return: J&K CM Omar Abdullah

-The atmosphere in Jammu and Kashmir was ‘war-like’ over the past four days, said the chief minister.
+The atmosphere in Jammu and Kashmir was ‘war-like’ over the last three to four days, said the chief minister.

 Jammu and Kashmir Chief Minister Omar Abdullah on Monday said that residents of areas along the Line of Control, who fled their homes amid escalating tensions between India and Pakistan, should try to return to their houses as the conflict had halted, PTI reported.